hrs2203/soad_project_2020/README.md

 ### BACKEND AND API

 TODO LIST :
-- [ ] 1.
-To place an order
+- [ ] To place an order
-- [ ] 2.
-To place a bulk of order, maybe from different business (ideally for small business and single customer)
+- [ ] To place a bulk of order, maybe from different business (ideally for small business and single customer)
-- [ ] 3.
-Upload an order (maybe an image with description and cost)
+- [ ] Upload an order (maybe an image with description and cost)
-- [ ] 4.
-Upload bulk order, this will be only available businesses
+- [ ] Upload bulk order, this will be only available businesses
-- [ ] 5.
-Generate a list of apparels (for the design benefit for small employees)
+- [x] Generate an apparel.
-- [ ] 6.
-Generate a list of apparels for certain parameters (like cost and only mugs),
+- [ ] Upload a list of apparels for certain parameters (like cost),
-- [ ] 7.
-API to add money to account.
+- [ ] API to add money to account.
 Transactions happen on our platform

 ### IMAGE_GEN